Chengicherla Abattoir

 Chengicherla Abattoir is a slaughterhouse located in Chengicherla village near Hyderabad, TS, India.
 It is located 30 kilometers away from Hyderabad.
 The communities that are involved are Aare Katikas and Qureshis.

 History

-Chengicherla Abattoir was opened in 2003 after a high court verdict.
+Chengicherla Abattoir was opened on 01st January 2004 after a high court verdict.

 Infrastructure

 Chengicherla Abattoir was built at a cost of ₹330 million over 83-acre site, was to become the alternative source for meat and beef for city residents.

 The Abattoir has a capacity to slaughter 5,000 sheep and goat, and 4,000 large animals (beef) in each shift.
 They are working four shifts in a day.